 Magnus Carlsen is the reigning Chess World Champion, holding two out of three possible World Champion titles.
 He has long been working for spreading interest and enthusiasm for chess, as well as promoting critical and creative thinking skills through the organization First Move.
-To further promote an interest for chess, we got together with the Play Magnus team as they were about to embark on new ventures.
+To further promote interest for chess, we got together with the Play Magnus team as they were about to embark on new ventures.
 How could we make a chess app that could both leverage the possibilities we had by having Magnus a part of the project, as well as making chess easy and fun for both experienced players and those who had never tried chess?

 The current playing field

-The good thing about chess games is the game rules are the same, so if you’ve learnt to play one chess app it’s pretty easy to start using a different chess app.
+The good thing about chess games is the game rules are the same, so if you’ve learned to play one chess app it’s pretty easy to start using a different chess app.
 On the other hand, we also saw that many of the apps were hard to use for those who were unfamiliar with chess.
 They felt technical, and we felt the user experiences were mostly lacking in one way or another.

 Making the first moves